January 16 2018, 6am-6pm; and January 17, upto 8:26am; 3, Thai Masam, Sri Hevilambi Year, Kaliyugam 5118

 Rituals, pujas and prayers associated with Thai Amavasi are also observed at several places in Tamil Nadu including Kannyakumari, Dhanushkodi, Muhuntharayarchatram, Sethukarai and Devipattinam.

 Surya – the Sun, is Lord of Uttara Ashada nakshatra.
 This is the 21st of 27 nakshatras, is of sattvic nature and seeking moksha.
 It is of the warrior caste and the shakti above is “strength to win”.
 The shakti below is “the goal one can win”.
 It is of a fixed nature, kapha in dosham and of the three dhatus, indicats naasa, loss.
 One must lose one’s ego in order to win the goal of life, the four purusharthas: dharma, artha, kama and moksha.

 There are trees associated with each 27 nakshatras or birth stars.
 Uttarashada Nakshatra also has a particular tree dedicated to it.
 People born on each nakshatra should worship the particular tree.
 The tree associated and worshipped by Uttarashada Nakshatra Born People is Jack fruit tree, paala.

-On Friday 27 January, tarpana puja will be conducted at Rameshawaram Temple from 6am to 6pm.
+On TUESDAY 16 AND WEDNESDAY 17 January 2018 BEFORE 8.26 AM, tarpana puja will be conducted at Rameshawaram Temple from 6am to 6pm.
+On Wednesday 17 January, puja will be conducted upto 8:26am.
 Those wishing to participate may send names of deceased to Sai Bharathi and make donation using paypal link below.

 Thanks and Best Regards,